The Lives of Stars

 Observatory.
 As we discussed briefly in the History and Origin of the Universe section of this site, the observatory

 did much of the early work that underlies our current understanding of the universe.
 This was

 nowhere more true than in unraveling the mysteries of the nature of stars.

-The image above shows the classification of stars that was finally settled upon.
+The image below shows the classification of stars that was finally settled upon.
 It was the

 culmination of years of work by several Harvard astronomers, including Williamina Fleming,

 Antonia Maury, and especially Annie J. Cannon.
 The Harvard classification system had